Play

 Like almost all fruit trees, pears need a pollinator with the same flowering period nearby.
 The flowers are pollinated by bees and bumblebees.

-The flowers are white and light pink and appear in April and May.
-The leaves are dark green, oval to egg-shaped and covered in felty hairs on both sides with a finely serrated edge.
+The flowers are white and light pink and bloom in April and May.
+The leaves are dark green, oval to ovate with finely serrated edges.

-Pear fruits are greenish-yellow or brownish and vary in shape and ripening time.
+The fruits of the pear tree are greenish-yellow or brownish and vary in shape and ripening time.
 Depending on the variety, they ripen between July and October.
 The flesh is softer and sweeter than that of an apple.
-Most pear varieties should be eaten or processed immediately after harvest.
-Some autumn and winter varieties, however, require longer storage until they are soft and their aroma has developed.
+Most pear varieties should be eaten or processed immediately after harvesting.
+Some autumn and winter varieties, however, need to be stored for a longer period until they are soft and have developed their full flavor.

 Pear tree care and location

-Pears prefer sunny, warm, and sheltered locations.
-Planting in front of a house wall facing east or south in humus-rich and moist soil is ideal.
-Pear trees are naturally deep-rooted and can utilize water from deeper layers.
-The taproot typically reaches a depth of about 10 meters.
-However, many cultivated varieties have been grafted onto other trees, which, depending on the rootstock, can also produce shallow-rooted trees.
+Pear trees prefer sunny, warm, and sheltered locations.
+Planting against an east- or south-facing wall with humus-rich, moist soil is ideal.
+Pear trees are naturally deep-rooted and can access water from deeper layers.
+The taproot typically reaches a depth of 2-4 meters.
+However, many cultivated varieties are grafted onto other tree types, resulting in shallow-rooted trees depending on the rootstock.

 Pruning pear trees